Talking About Sex Can Be Hard — but This Will Help

 Here are a few examples of things that work in the moment:

-• Making an adjustment: “Could you go slower in your touch on my breast?
-It sends tingles down my body and is so pleasurable when you do.
+Making an adjustment: “Could you go slower in your touch on my breast?
+It sends tingles down my body when you go super slow.”

-• Asking to stop: “I am uncomfortable in this position and I need to stop for now.
-Could you hold me tightly in your arms, it’ll feel so good for me right now?
+Asking to stop: “I am uncomfortable in this position and I need to stop for now.
+Could you hold me tightly in your arms instead, it’ll feel so good for me right now?”

-• Appreciation: “I love how you are touching me right now on my back; I am so relaxed and feel warm and tingly in my genitals.
-Your touch right now is making my whole body buzz.
-Don’t stop!
+Appreciation: “I love how you are touching me so softly on my back right now; I am so relaxed and your touch is making my whole body buzz.
+Don’t stop!”

 Be specific: “Could you move a little to the left?
 Ah, that feels really good and I can feel you against my g-spot.”
 This gives your partner information to know exactly what to do.